Frequently Asked Questions-Selective Admissions

 What if I have already submitted official transcripts to the college?

-You must submit them again with your packet to the Office of Admissions.
-Applying to a selective admission program is a separate process than applying to the college.
+Unless you enroll in classes for the Fall prior to your application term* you will need to submit those documents again with your application packet.
 To be processed and considered for a selective admission program you must submit a complete packet with all documents required by the published deadline.
-To find out what is required to apply for a selective admission program please go to https://bluegrass.kctcs.edu/admissions/selective-admissions/index.aspx.
+To find out what is required to apply for a selective admission program please go to the Selective Admission Programs page.

 What if I see a discrepancy in my selective admission account?